Welcome to Global Scholar!

 Housing

-Housing facilities have secure entries, accessibly only by students with keycard.
+Housing facilities have secure entries, accessible only by students with a keycard.

 Travel

-Scholars will indicate when / how they’re arriving via the Welcome Survey.
+Scholars will indicate when and how they are arriving via the Welcome Survey (sent later this spring).

-Arriving by car: Scholars can check into the dorm anytime after 3pm ET.
-You should be able to pull up in front (or near to) the dorm to unload.
-Check out time on the final program day is 12pm.
+Arriving by car: Scholars can check into the dorm anytime after 3 PM ET.
+You should be able to pull up in front of (or near) the dorm to unload.
+Check-out time on the final program day is 12 PM.
 We will share final dorm information in late June.

 Packing List